 The interdependence of finance and real economic activities has always been at the center of debate among academics, policymakers, and the general public.
-This paper studies how the risk premium in bond markets, measured by credit spread, is affected by consumption volatility, and how credit market conditions, measured by credit spread level and volatility, affect consumption growth.
-Aided by a multivariate GARCH-M model, this paper evaluates these two effects simultaneously.
-The results show that credit spread widens when consumption volatility increases or when consumption growth decreases.
+We study how the risk premium in bond markets, measured by credit spread, is affected by consumption volatility, and how credit market conditions, measured by credit spread level and volatility, affect consumption growth.
+Aided by a multivariate GARCH-M model, we evaluate these two effects simultaneously.
+We find that credit spread widens when consumption volatility increases or when consumption growth decreases.
 In addition, consumption growth tends to decrease when the credit spread increases or becomes more uncertain.
-This paper contributes to the consumption-based asset pricing literature by evaluating the effect of consumption volatility on the risk premium, and to the financial accelerator literature by testing credit spread volatility.
+We contribute to the consumption-based asset pricing literature by evaluating the effect of consumption volatility on the risk premium, and to the financial accelerator literature by testing credit spread volatility.